 These results indicate that the inter-model spread of the dynamic term is primarily linked to variation in low-level circulation rather than global warming.
-In particular, negative relative vorticity over the western North Pacific is closely associated with tropical SST gradient between the BOB-SCS and TWP (northward migration) and mid-latitude North Pacific warming.
-These factors contribute to the model uncertainty in East Asia precipitation projections driven by the dynamic term.
-It should be noted that our brief examination focused on identifying the SST regions that can explain the inter-model spread of the thermodynamic and dynamic terms in separation from global warming influences.
+In particular, negative relative vorticity over the western North Pacific is closely associated with tropical SST gradient between the BOB-SCS and TWP (northward migration) and mid-latitude North Pacific of the thermodynamic and dynamic terms in separation from global warming influences.
 More comprehensive analysis of the underlying physical mechanisms is warranted to explore the SST-related processes in the identified regions.